 It is also worth mentioning that the hotel is exceptionally pet-friendly, with pet-care facilities and no additional charge for any furry guests, regardless of size.
 (Although I think the hotel may draw the line at guests following in Dali’s footsteps and bringing their pet ocelot!)

 In such grand surroundings, you could be forgiven for expecting rather formal, stuffy service.
 However, the hotel describes itself as a ‘Maison Bourgeoise’, which, roughly translated, is a private mansion and the warm, family-like vibe among the staff reflects that.

 Service is pretty much faultless, as I have come to expect from every Dorchester Collection hotel, but in a very accessible, welcoming way.
 It made my stay a complete pleasure, as from housekeeping to concierge, restaurant to room service, the staff were a delight, clearly proud to work at the hotel.
 I imagine this is a big factor in why the hotel has such a loyal clientele.

 Eighty per cent of guests here are on holiday, with just 20 per cent of visitors staying on business, and there is a pleasantly laid-back aspect to the atmosphere.
 There’s also a cosmopolitan feel to the clientele, again, mainly attributable to the diplomatic crowd, and the popularity of the international community who live in Paris and socialise at the hotel.

 Although relaxed and less ‘see and be seen’ than the Plaza Athénée, there is still quite a smart feel to many of the stylish guests here.

 Check-out was fast and efficient, with bags quickly dealt with and onward transport arranged effortlessly.
 It started raining heavily as I left, and Le Meurice umbrellas were magically produced as I was ushered into my car.

-50 minutes by road transfer from Charles de Gaulle Airport
+50 minutes by road from Paris Charles de Gaulle Airport